 Contact: James Thomas

-The projects covered in this hackathon are described here.
+The projects covered in this hackathon are described here, with two specific examples below:

 Purpose: to produce novel solutions for understanding and quantifying climate risks in future energy systems